Smart-Sketcher/C-SECTION-ANALYSIS/README.md

 # UNICEF-C- SECTION ANALYSIS
 # Introduction
-* The data used for this analysis consisted of the number of C-section conducted in difereent geographical areas across the world between the year 2011 to 2021.
+* The data used for this analysis consisted of the number of C-section conducted in different geographical areas across the world between the year 2011 to 2021.
 The data was collected from multiple data sources gathered by UNICEF.
 # Question for Analysis
 * How many geographical location is involved?
 * Which of the geographical location was having the highest C-sections conducted?